Faculty

 @transformella @protektorama @schwarmwesen

-Kerstin Stakemeier, professor for (art) theory, teaches two theory seminars in the TECHNE axis.
+Kerstin Stakemeier, professor of art theory, teaches two theory seminars.

 Assistant Professor

-As an assistant Professor Tamara Antonijević organizes and co-hosts the program.
-They teach expanded dramaturgy in the SOMA axis.
+Assistant Professor Tamara Antonijević organizes and co-hosts the program.
+She teaches expanded dramaturgy in the SOMA axis.

 Visiting Artist Lecturers and Mentors